charvey2718/nox/README.md

    This will read `"C:\path\to\input_image.tiff"`, remove the stars from it, and create the output file `"C:\path\to\input_image_nox.tiff"`, overwriting it if it already exists.
    `-f` indicates that what follows (`"C:\path\to\input_image.tiff"`) is the input file.
    `-r` indicates that the output file should be overwritten if it already exists.
+   Many other settings are possible, including patch size, stride, and batch size.

 # Python inference - Use Python and provided weights to remove stars from images